 - Does taking care of the environment come to mind?

 All of these ideas and much more are parts of what it means to be a steward.
-But they don't paint a complete picture of the meaning of biblical stewardship.
+But they don't paint a complete picture of the biblical stewardship meaning.

-In short: Biblical stewardship is one of the primary ways God calls us to live our life.
+In short: Biblical stewardship is one of the primary ways Christ calls us to live our life.

 It’s a theme in the Bible you can trace from Genesis to Revelation.
 It’s a calling rooted in creation, highlighted throughout the Bible, and influences the way you live your life for the glory of God.